Arsonide/Babbler/ModFolderContent/README.md

 Note that any time your available voices change (when you install new ones or uninstall old ones) it will cause the voices of NPCs in existing cities to change to accommodate the newly available voices.

-### Adding Voices (Blurbs Mode)
+### Adding Voices (Phonetic Mode)

-It is possible to add new voices to Blurbs mode, but it is a bit more advanced.
-I will be adding more Blurbs to the standard installation of Babbler soon, but if you want to dig into adding your own, here are basic instructions.
+It is possible to add new voices to Phonetic mode, but it is a bit more advanced.
+I will be adding more Phonetic voices to the standard installation of Babbler soon, but if you want to dig into adding your own, here are basic instructions.

-If you locate where the mod is installed under **%AppData%\r2modmanPlus-local\ShadowsOfDoubt**, there is a subdirectory called "Blurbs".
+If you locate where the mod is installed under **%AppData%\r2modmanPlus-local\ShadowsOfDoubt**, there is a subdirectory called "Phonemes".
 In that subdirectory is a folder for each installed voice.
 The naming conventions on the folders is important because it helps the mod load the syllables.
 In the folder for each voice, you will find wav files for each syllable.
 Again, the naming conventions here are important, the wav file will be named **something_syllable.wav**.
 After the underscore is the text that this syllable will be played for.

-Just like adding voices for Synthesis Mode, changing the number of available Blurbs voices will cause the NPCs in existing games to change their voices to accomodate the newly available voices.
+Just like adding voices for Synthesis Mode, changing the number of available Phonetic voices will cause the NPCs in existing games to change their voices to accomodate the newly available voices.

 ## License